TommyH-Tran/Microbial_Omics_Notes/Meron_omics.md

 **What are some things we would want in a gene used to represent the evolutionary history of its source organism?**

-1. Present across all the organisms we want to consider 2.Highly constrained functionally across all organisms being considered
+1. Present across all the organisms we want to consider

+2. Highly constrained functionally across all organisms being considered

       - The more consistently, functionally constrained something is across all target organsisms, the less susceptible it is to